 You can feel that in her talks and writing.
 She’s not a bullshit artist.
 She’s seen the dark side.
 And she’s here to tell us not only that we have to do too, but that we can and that it’ll be okay.

 A wonderful person to learn from.
-Highly recommended.
+I highly recommended Daring Greatly.

 Who would I recommend the Daring Greatly summary to?